 - Once the lap is cool, place three or four drops of the oil of your choice on the lap.
 I usually use a diamond extender.
 Don’t bother to spread it around yet.
 If your diamond is in those little plastic jars, just put your finger on the end of the container and get some diamond on the end of your finger.
 If you need to put a little film of oil on your finger to make the diamond stick, that’s OK.

 - Now put your diamond-coated finger right onto one of the drops of oil on the lap and smear it around as far as it will go.
 Get an even, gray coat of diamond all around the lap.
 You’ll probably have to repeat the “dip the finger in the diamond” routine for each drop of oil on the lap.
-Resist the temptation to spin the lap on the machine to spread the diamond.
-(The oil and diamond have a tendency to sling off).
+Resist the temptation to spin the lap on the machine to spread the diamond, because the oil and diamond have a tendency to sling off.
 Just smear it around with your finger.
-You don’t have to worry about getting too much diamond on the lap, because you’ll wipe it off in a minute.
+Don’t worry about getting too much diamond on the lap, because you’ll wipe it off in a minute.
 (On the other hand, don’t get a lot of diamond on the lap, because you’ll wipe it off in a minute).

 - Once there is a fairly even, gray coat of diamond easily visible all over the face of the lap, wipe it off with a dry, clean, paper towel or cloth.
 Wipe it off until the lap looks clean.
-After the lap is wiped off, it shouldn’t look gray or oily.
-It should look evenly white and clean.
+After the lap is wiped off, it should look evenly white and clean, not gray or oily.
 Resist the urge to leave “a little diamond” on the lap.
 The diamond that you can’t see when you finish wiping the lap will be more than enough.